SAF-T Program® FAQs

 Do we need to partner with any other agencies?

-When establishing SAF-T, it is important to bring other professionals together to support your program: (1) partner with an animal protection organization to help with behavior issues, or housing excessive or large animals; (2) partner with a veterinarian to assist with animal care.
+When establishing SAF-T, it is important to bring other professionals together to support your program: (1) partner with an animal protection organization to help with behavior issues, or housing excessive or large animals; (2) partner with a veterinarian to assist with animal care, and (3) partner with a homeless shelter/agency due to the high number of domestic violence survivors with pets who are homeless.

 Included in the SAF-T manual is a sample MOU that you can customize to use with your partner agencies.
 That way everyone’s role is understood and agreed upon before the first pet is welcomed into your shelter.